-9. Distance measure
+Distance measure

-9.1 Distance to apply in GHG intensity calculations
+Distance to apply in GHG intensity calculations

 The distance by which a shipment is transported is measured from the point where the shipper hands it over to the carrier and ends with the hand-over of the shipment to another carrier or the end receiver.
 While this may seem simple, especially in light of developments in GPS and telematics systems, finding distance is part of what makes logistics GHG accounting a complicated endeavor.
 Many shipments involve multiple transport legs and modes; some are handled by multiple carriers.
 Sometimes there are intermediate stopovers in locations that reflect a carrier's transport network rather than the most direct route.
 Sometimes routes are modified due to weather, tides, construction or traffic conditions, information that may or may not be known to other parties.
 This is complicated further by goods traveling on shared transport assets, where shipments are consolidated to increase vehicle loading and hence efficiency, but may lead to longer distances being travelled than would be the most direct route for an individual shipment.
-Distance information should be collected for each transport leg, either through direct measurement or estimation and represent the overall route as far as possible.
+Distance information and represent the overall route as far as possible.

-9.2 Distance to apply in scope 3 'footprinting' calculations
+Distance to apply in scope 3 'footprinting' calculations

 Distance information should be collected directly or indirectly (e.g., via a Logistics Service Provider) from the carrier(s) concerned and represent the overall route as far as possible.
-It is of fundamental importance (if high accuracy is aspired to) that the distance measure applied in scope 3 application is the same as applied the GHG intensity calculation.
+It is of fundamental importance (provided high accuracy is aspired) that the distance measure applied in scope 3 application is the same as applied the GHG intensity calculation.
 To bring about a reasonably accurate end-result, there ought to be an information link between the carrier and cargo owner to ensure the actual route between port of origin and port of destination is reflected in the distance number.